Scalable Spatial Stream Network (S3N) Models: Application: Ohio River Basin fish population estimates

 For each species, we estimated model parameters using maximum likelihood estimation and estimated confidence intervals for both fixed effects and covariance parameters.
 To produce regional population size estimates for each species, we computed the predictive mean fish density per 100-m stream length at the midpoint of each stream reach, multiplied this by the length of the stream reach and by appropriate scale units to obtain an estimate for the mean number of fish in each stream reach, then summed across the reaches of the network to obtain a regional population estimate for that species.
 We use the estimated environmental fixed effects to examine the relationship between these variables and fish abundance.

 We performed the entire analysis from preprocessing through prediction and visualization on a laptop (MacBook Pro 2020, 1.4 GHz Quad-Code Intel Core i5, 8 GB memory), with the exception of the pairwise distance calculations, which we ran on a research cluster.
+As mentioned in Section \ref{sec:discussion}, S3N will soon be able to perform the pairwise distance calculations for networks with many reaches and observation points on a laptop as well.